-What many patients learn, however, is that fat transfer breast augmentation is really only appropriate for women who want a very modest increase in breast size.
+Fat transfer breast augmentation is really only appropriate for women who want a very modest increase in breast size.
 An increase of 1 to 1 ½ -cup size is the optimal result of a fat transfer procedure.
-Most women want a more significant increase.
-That’s where hybrid breast augmentation comes in.
+Most women want the more significant increase that is possible with breast implants.

 Hybrid breast augmentation, also called composite breast augmentation, involves using fat to enhance the results of breast enhancement using implants.
 The benefit of this approach is it enables plastic surgeons to customize breast augmentation procedures even more than they do now.
 Virtually all women have some differences in the size and shape between their two breasts, and we can use fat as a tool to fine-tune the symmetry of breast size and shape.